-Apple iPhone 16e: At last a meaningful upgrade for the iPhone SE, but it’s pricey | Expert Reviews
+Apple iPhone 16e: At Last a Meaningful Upgrade for the iPhone SE, but It’s Pricey | Expert Reviews

 What Apple usually does with an SE redesign is to take an older, recently discontinued phone and repurpose it with a cut-down feature set – and that’s exactly what has happened this time around.

 The older model in question is the iPhone 14, the last generation before the Dynamic Island was introduced across the iPhone range.
-Up front, that means the new phone comes with the old-style “bathtub” notch at the top, a much larger 6.1in display and Face ID biometric login instead of TouchID.
-It is also equipped with USB-C for charging and data transfer and it has the customisable Action button – on the left edge just above the volume buttons.
+Up front, that means the new phone comes with the old-style “tub” notch at the top, a much larger 6.1in display, and Face ID biometric login instead of TouchID.
+It is also equipped with USB-C for charging and data transfer and it has the customizable Action button – on the left edge just above the volume buttons.

 The old Home button has now been banished, allowing the display to fill the front of the chassis.
-At last, Apple’s cheapest phone doesn’t look like it fell out of the noughties, and that can only be a good thing.
+At last, Apple’s cheapest phone doesn’t look like a noughties throwback, and that can only be a good thing.

 And a bigger screen should also mean the battery is bigger.
 Apple hasn’t detailed the capacity, but it will likely be a lot larger than the tiny 2,000mAh cell in the old phone and – if we are to believe what Apple says – it should last 12 hours longer than all previous editions of the iPhone SE.

-Including the A18 processor also means that the iPhone 16e fully supports Apple Intelligence, which means you’ll be able to use the writing tools to summarise, rephrase and proofread your copy, remove unwanted objects from your photos and automatically get suggested responses to questions in emails among a myriad other less useful features.
+Including the A18 processor also means that the iPhone 16e fully supports Apple Intelligence, which means you’ll be able to use the writing tools to summarize, rephrase, and proofread your copy, remove unwanted objects from your photos, and automatically get suggested responses to questions in emails among a myriad other less useful features.

-Fortunately, it’s not just the design, screen and processor that have been improved in this generation.
+Fortunately, it’s not just the design, screen, and processor that have been improved in this generation.
 You’re also getting more base RAM at 8GB and storage now starts at a more generous 128GB.
-There’s also a more modern 48-megapixel f/1.6 camera that can shoot 4K Dolby Vision video at up to 60fps, although there are no ultrawide or telephoto lenses, or the iPhone 16’s snazzy haptic shutter button.
-That’s understandable – the iPhone SE has never had more than one camera – however, with rivals such as the cheaper Google Pixel 8A offering ultrawide shooters to complement their main cameras, I can’t help but be a little disappointed.
+There’s also a more modern 48-megapixel f/1.6 camera that can shoot 4K Dolby Vision video at up to 60fps, despite there being no ultrawide or telephoto lenses, or the iPhone 16’s cool haptic shutter button.
+That’s understandable – the iPhone SE has never had more than one camera – however, with rivals such as the cheaper Google Pixel 8a offering ultrawide shooters to complement their main cameras, I can’t help but be a little disappointed.

 Apple iPhone 16e preview: Early verdict